Frequently Asked Questions

 (a) You can use SMS Enabler's SMS-to-Web-server feature to process received messages using a script or web application running on a local or remote web server.
 Read more about receiving SMS by a web application or script.

-(b) Configure SMS Enabler to store incoming SMS messages to a database table.
+(b) Configure SMS Enabler to insert incoming SMS messages into a database table.
 Your application can scan that table periodically for new records (i.e. new messages) and, when the new records are found, process them.
 Read more about SMS-to-Database here.

 (c) Configure SMS Enabler to save received messages using the "one-file-per-message" mode, saving them into a special folder.
 Scan this folder periodically for new files.
 When a new file is found, read this file, process its content and either delete it or move it to another folder.
 You can read more on the documentation page about SMS to text file(s).

 How can I use your software to receive text messages via Email?